freifunk-gluon/community-packages/ffmuc-mesh-vpn-wireguard-vxlan/README.md

 ### Dependencies

 This relies on [wgkex](https://github.com/freifunkMUC/wgkex), the FFMUC WireGuard key exchange broker running on the configured broker address.
 The broker programms the gateway to accept the WireGuard key which is transmitted during connection.
 Starting with the key exchange API v2, the wgkex broker also returns WireGuard peer data for a gateway selected by the broker, which this package then configures as mesh VPN peer/endpoint.
-This can be enabled by setting the `loadbalancing` option to `1`.
+This can be enabled by setting the `loadbalancing` option accordingly.

 For the health-checks a webserver of some kind needs to listen to `HTTP GET` requests on the gateways.